|Course code: 176102||Subject title: INTRODUCTION TO ECONOMICS|

 This introductory course to Economics presents the main economic notions related to the functioning of the economic system in a complex society.
 After beginning with the definition of Economics due to Lionel Robins (namely, "Economics is the science which studies human behaviour as a relationship between ends and scarce means that have alternative uses"), we go on to examine individual (including persons and firms) and social decisions in various economic contexts, and from micro and macroeconomic perspectives.

-Topic 6: Perfect competition and the invisible hand
+Topic 4: Perfect competition, the invisible hand and trade

 Acemoglu D., D. Laibson and J. A. List.
 2017.
 Economics 2nd Ed.
 Pearson.